Japan expands curbs on Olympic spectators as COVID cases rise | DW | 10.07.2021

 With less than two weeks to go until the Summer Olympics are set to begin, Fukushima and Hokkaido have followed in the footsteps of Tokyo in barring fans from arenas.

-The Japanese prefecture of Fukushima announced a ban on Olympics spectators on Saturday, joining a growing list of areas implementing curbs amid coronavirus concerns.
+The Japanese prefecture of Fukushima announced a ban on Olympic spectators on Saturday, joining a growing list of areas implementing curbs amid coronavirus concerns.

 The move follows on the heels of a decision to ban fans from Olympic arenas in Tokyo, less than two weeks before the already pandemic-postponed Summer Games are set to start.